leamuno/learning-tracker/README.md

 # Learning Tracker
-This repository documents my daily progress in AWS, C#, Algorithms, and LeetCode.
+This repository documents my daily progress in AWS, C#, Algorithms, LeetCode and Japanese.